cyrus-/typy/README.md

 Tidy
 ----
-Typed functional programming is on the rise, but for many Python programmers it is impractical to switch outright to a typed functional language like OCaml or Haskell.
+Typed functional programming is on the rise, but for a most Python programmers it isn't practical to switch outright to a typed functional language like OCaml or Haskell.
 Consider the following totally-not-made-up quotes:

-   > "You'll never get me to give up my obscure Python statistics packages!"
+   > "You'll never get me to give up all of these established Python statistics packages!"

    > "Mathematical elegance seems nice and all, but my 3D-printed toaster only has Python bindings."

-   > "The rest of my research group uses Python, and we need to be able to call into each other's code!"
+   > "The rest of my research group uses Python, and we need to be able to interface with each other's code cleanly!"

 Tidy aims to address these sorts of concerns by embedding a typed functional programming language cleanly into Python, as a library.
 You can install `tidy` by running `pip install tidy` today.